 Bohon Christian Church is located on KY 390; an old winding highway that goes through the hills of western Mercer county along the Salt River continuing towards the Chaplin River.

 The Church stands on the top of one of the steepest hills in this part of the county.
 The congregation has continually worshiped for over a century and a half and one of the charter members relatives is still an active member here today!

 Our history began in 1845 when a group of area residents saw a need for a community church.
 They named the church “Mount Vernon Christian Church” and they followed the teachings of Alexander Campbell.
 This original building was destroyed by fire in 1849.
 In 1852, the congregation followed the Holy Spirit and built another structure.
 This was a small frame church that had two doors on the front which enabled men and women to enter the building on opposite sides.
 This structure stood until 1912 when it was torn down, and the structure that stands today was built.
 The original Mt.
 Vernon Christian Church became Bohon Christian in 1910.
-We’re now celebrating a century of worship from this structure!
+We’re now celebrating over a century of worship from this structure!